briggslalor/briggslalor/README.md

 [Bootcamp Projects](https://github.com/briggslalor/FinTech_Bootcamp_Projects)

 Additionally, I am currently learning to use Solidity to interact with and deploy Smart Contracts onto the Ethereum blockchain.
-I am gaining experience making Wallets, building and deploying transactions contracts and creating and deploying my own fungible and non-fungible tokens to the chain.
+I am gaining experience making Wallets, building, and deploying transactions contracts and creating and deploying my own fungible and non-fungible tokens to the chain.

 <!---
 briggslalor/briggslalor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.